 Elizabeth VarkiASSOCIATE PROFESSORGraduate Program Coordinator

-Information Technology (Minor)
+Information Technology (Cognate)

-Information Technology (Minor)
+Information Technology (Cognate)

-Why study information technology at UNH?
+Why pursue your cognate in information technology at UNH?

 Potential career areas